jmc265/jeeb-uk/src/content/DigitalGarden/Posts/2024-01-07-whats-app-ai-reply.md

   - bot
 ---

 Wouldn't it be great to have ChatGPT auto-reply to some of your WhatsApp messages on your behalf?
-Well with a combination of the (unoffical) [WhatsApp client library](https://wwebjs.dev/) and [OpenAI client library](https://github.com/openai/openai-node) we can.
+Well with a combination of the (unofficial) [WhatsApp client library](https://wwebjs.dev/) and [OpenAI client library](https://github.com/openai/openai-node) we can.

 <video autoplay="true" muted="true" loop="true">
   <source src="/assets/whats-app-ai-reply/WhatsAppAIReply.mp4" type="video/mp4">